 The average number of hours that power to a customer is interrupted (duration of outages) is a measure of system reliability or the ability of a system to perform its required function.
 Niagara-on-the-Lake Hydro views reliability of electrical service as a high priority for its customers and constantly monitors its system for signs of reliability degradation.
 Niagara-on-the-Lake Hydro also regularly maintains its distribution system to ensure its level of reliability is kept as high as possible.
 However, outside factors such as severe weather, defective equipment, or even regularly scheduled maintenance can greatly impact this measure.
-For 2015, Niagara-on-the-Lake Hydro's customers experienced an average of 2.02 hours of interrupted power which is within the range of the historical performance.
+For 2017, Niagara-on-the-Lake Hydro's customers experienced an average of 0.50 hours of interrupted power which is at the lower end of its historical performance.

-Average Number of Times that Power to a Customer is Interrupted
+• Average Number of Times that Power to a Customer is Interrupted

 The average number of times that power to a customer is interrupted (frequency of outages) is also a measure of system reliability and is also a high priority for Niagara-on-the-Lake Hydro.
-Niagara-on-the-Lake Hydro's customers experienced interrupted power an average of 1.2 times during 2015.
-This is within the range of its historical performance for interrupted power and consistent with other measures over the five-year period between 2011 and 2015.
+Niagara-on-the-Lake Hydro's customers experienced interrupted power an average of 0.88 times during 2017.
+This is within the range of its historical performance for interrupted power and consistent with other measures over the six-year period between 2011 and 2016.